facelessuser/coloraide/docs/src/markdown/color.md

 from coloraide import Color
 ```

-By default, the `Color` object contains only a subset of the available color spaces, related distancing algorithms, etc.
+By default, the `Color` object registers only a subset of the available color spaces and features that are shipped with
-This is done in order to keep the `Color` object lighter.
-If desired, the `ColorAll` object can be used which includes
-_everything_.
-This is generally not recommended as most users do not need _everything_.
-In general, it is recommended to
-subclass the `Color` object and cherry pick any additional plugins that are required, but if you'd like to have access
-to all the color spaces that are available, along with any other optional plugins, you can import and use `ColorAll`.
+ColorAide.
+This keeps the object a bit lighter and provides the more commonly used color spaces and features.
+Color
+spaces, additional color distancing algorithms, gamut mapping algorithms, etc. are implemented via plugins.
+The normal
+way to get access to these additional spaces and features is to subclass the `Color` object and resister the desired
+spaces and features that are needed, but if you just want to explore all that ColorAide offers, you can import the
+`ColorAll` object from `everything`.

 ```py3
 from coloraide.everything import ColorAll as Color